Kansas City Nursing Home Abuse Attorney

 Since 1979, our law firm has been proud to stand up and advocate for injury victims and families throughout the state of Missouri.
 Our award-winning nursing home abuse lawyers in Kansas City are dedicated to securing financial justice for our clients and have achieved over $1 billion in benefits, settlements, and verdicts on their behalf.

 You don’t have to go through this difficult time alone.
 Let us take on the nursing home, insurance company, and other tough defendants for you and your family.
 Contact our Kansas City law office today to arrange a free consultation to discuss your legal rights and options.
 Get started with your case by calling (816) 670-4701 to request a free case evaluation or find out if you have a case online.
+And remember, our attorneys work on a contingency fee basis, meaning there are no upfront costs or legal fees – we only get paid if you win.

 How Our Attorneys Will Stand Up for You and Your Loved One